dirble/streamscrobbler-python/README.md

 ### dependencies
-Streamscrobbler is importing this packages:
+Streamscrobbler is importing these packages:

 * httplib2 as http
 * httplib